 - Driving history

 - Insurance company

-Any of the above factors have the ability to greatly increase or decrease one’s car insurance premium, regardless of whether or not they are a first responder or not.
-However, first responders may be more likely to exhibit safe driving habits, or opt for safer model vehicles, which can result in lower insurance costs overall.
+Any of the above factors could greatly increase or decrease one’s car insurance premium, whether or not they are a first responder.
+However, first responders may be more likely to exhibit safe driving habits, or opt for safer model vehicles, which could result in lower insurance costs overall.

 How can first responders save on car insurance?

-As a first responder, the best way you can save money is by finding companies that offer discounts for your profession — be it firefighter, police officer, EMT or paramedic.
-Speak with an agent and get a quote, making sure that every discount type you are eligible for is factored in.
-Next, you will want to also get a quote from several other reputable insurance companies.
-It is quite possible you will get a lower rate from a company that does not necessarily offer any discounts for someone in your profession.
+As a first responder, one of the best ways to save money is by finding companies that offer discounts for your profession — be it firefighter, police officer, EMT or paramedic.
+Speak with an agent and get a quote, making sure that every discount type you are eligible for is factored into your rate.
+Next, it helps to get a quote from several other reputable insurance companies.
+Some carriers might even offer a lower rate despite not having first responder discounts available.